 We screened for MSAs between 50,000 and 200,000 people.
 The idea is that you want to live in a city that’s small enough where it’s not incredibly saturated but large enough where there’s more to do than just hang out at McDonald’s.

 We chose the MSA with the highest per capita income in each state, with preference to cities in the 50k to 100k range.
-If we could not find one, we went with a city with population in the 100k to 200k range.
-Keep in mind when referring to a city we’re referencing the MSA, which has larger population than the legal city limits.
+If we could not find one, we went with a city that had a population in the 100k to 200k range.
+Keep in mind when referring to a town, we’re referencing the MSA, which has larger population than the legal city limits.
 I borrowed some of the cultural attractions I mentioned from the city’s Wikipedia pages.
 I also pulled the images below from those same pages.

 Our Top 11 Small Cities for Dentistry List

 The smallest city on our list, Enid is about 1.5 hours away from Oklahoma City.
 Its population is 57,813 and per capita income sits at $17,457.
 The population increased slightly in the past 10 years.
 Enid has a big Air Force base, operations from Koch Industries, and a huge annual music festival.
 It also has the largest grain storage capacity in the country.
 If the Walking Dead ever happens, you’ll have plenty of food.